 Some women opt to pay for a private or independent midwife.
 Find out about private maternity care and how it can be paid for.

 If you want more flexibility in your maternity care than the NHS can provide, you might want to look into hiring a private or independent midwife.
-Read this guide and watch our video to find out why you might consider private maternity care, what the options are and what private care the NHS can sometimes provide.

-Why consider private midwifery care?
+Why consider private midwifery care

 From more flexible appointment times to having the same midwife for your antenatal and postnatal care, there are several reasons why some women decide to pay for a private midwife.